 Day 1 : Split (1) – Makarska (2) – mainland of Dalmatian coast of Croatia

-On the first day you are welcomed on the Sail Croatia cruise in the port of Split from 10:30.
+On the first day you are welcomed on the Sail Croatia cruise in the port of Split at 10:30.
 Split is hysterically crowded with people.
-It is high season and walking with a suitcase through the small tourist streets is quite a task.
-For a long time, therefore, I haven’t felt like such a tourist.
+It is high season and walking through the small tourist streets with a suitcase is quite a task.
+I realise that I haven’t felt like such a tourist for a long time.
 Yet I surrender because it’s only a short walk to the harbor and I think it’s nonsense to order a cab all the way there.

 The Sail Croatia Almissa

 We get a brief introduction about the Sail Croatia Almissa and meet the 6-man crew: the captain, two assistants, the chef, the cool bar girl and the tour guide, who will talk us through the trip every day.
 All super friendly and enthusiastic.
 Over a three-course lunch, everyone briefly gets to know each other.
 There appear to be 22 guests on board, from the USA, Australia and several European countries.
 A nice mix of nationalities and ages.

 And then we start sailing.
 I love the sight of sailing out of Split and enjoying the views of the mountainous coast.